-Over the last 9 years Amy has worked in a number of placemaking roles,

-  joining Stockport Council in 2017 as Transport Strategy Manager with

-  responsibility for the Council’s transport strategy and policy function.

-  This role includes identification of funding and partnership

-  opportunities, and the provision of support to the Council’s wider

-  growth and spatial planning programmes.
-Prior to this, Amy worked for

-  the Greater Manchester Combined Authority in the Low Carbon Project

-  Delivery Unit, and has also worked in a number of regeneration and

-  economic development roles for other local authorities.
-Amy is a

-  qualified planner and geography teacher.
+Over the last 9 years Amy has worked in a number of placemaking roles, joining Stockport Council in 2017 as Transport Strategy Manager with responsibility for the Council’s transport strategy and policy function.
+This role included identification of funding and partnership opportunities, and the provision of support to the council’s wider growth and spatial planning programmes.
+Prior to this, Amy worked for the Greater Manchester Combined Authority in the Low Carbon Project Delivery Unit, and has also worked in a number of regeneration and economic development roles for other local authorities.
+Amy is a qualified planner and geography teacher.

 Senior Partnership & Business Development Manager, Homes England

 Mark is a qualified Town Planner (RTPI), Programme & Project Manager (MSP & PRINCE2) and Lean Practitioner (Sigma Six Green Belt).
 He was personally involved as an ‘author group member’ in the drafting of the PRINCE2 project management guidance in 2009, which is largely credited as being the de-facto global project management methodology.
 Mark also had his work on Lean techniques published in the latest edition of the book Lean Six Sigma for Dummies, which advocated his ‘Lean Light’ A3 methodology via a case study.
 Mark has over 25 years’ experience and a proven track record of delivering high value, high risk complex projects and programmes in the Northwest England region to time, budget and scope.